 In view of the recent advancements on the use of electronic monitoring systems for at-sea data collections, the Sub-committee agreed that the SCRS should adopt minimum standards for Electronic Monitoring Systems given that, according to recent analyses conducted, they can provide very useful information on fishing trips and be a complement to port sampling and human observer programmes for tropical tuna purse seine fisheries.
-Since there are several vendors and multiple possible system configurations, these standards would aim to standardize the implementation of electronic monitoring systems and to ensure that the systems can result in collecting useful information for fisheries monitoring.
+Since there are several vendors and multiple possible system configurations, these standards would aim to standardize the implementation of electronic monitoring.
 The ISSF's technical report 2014-08 "Updated guidance on Electronic Monitoring Systems for tropical tuna purse seine fisheries" could be used as a starting point for this objective.
-The Sub-Committee also noted the need to determine best practices for the integration of information from electronic monitoring systems, human observer, and port sampling programmes.
+The Sub-committee also noted the need to determine best practices for the integration of information from electronic monitoring systems, human observer, and port sampling programmes.
 A task group should provide additional advice on this topic in 2015.

-No progress has been made on this issue, as the task group mentioned on this recommendation, has never been formed.
+No progress has been made on this issue, as the task group mentioned in this recommendation, has never been formed.